hrishikeshpaul/portfolio-template-v2/README.md

 All the information can be edited in the JSONs and Markdowns in the [content folder](https://github.com/hrishikeshpaul/portfolio-template-v2/tree/main/src/content).
 Each section of the portfolio has its own folder.
 The `common.json` file contains details that are used throughout the website.

 ## Contributing

 - Clone this repo to your local machine.
 - Checkout to a new branch.
 Give it a relevant name!
 - Create a pull request

 ## Connect

-Reach out to me at one of the following places!

 - Website at <a href="https://hrishikeshpaul.github.io/" target="_blank">`https://hrishikeshpaul.github.io/`</a>
 - LinkedIn at <a href="https://www.linkedin.com/in/hrishikeshpaul/" target="_blank">`hrishikeshpaul`</a>